TimS-ml/Boring-LLM-Implementation/README.md

 # 😑😑😑 Boring LLM 😑😑😑

-(WIP) A simple language model that generates boring text.
-Implemented everything from scratch (norm layer, cuda acc, llm training).
+A simple language model that generates boring text.
+Inspired by [x-transformer](https://github.com/lucidrains/x-transformers).
+- Implemented everything from scratch (norm layer, cuda acc, llm training).
+- (WIP) Aggregated 40+ papers into a single transformer implementation, so that you can easily understand the whole picture.
+Imagine you can enable LoRA, FlashAttention, RMSNorm, Memory Transformers, etc. at the same time just by changing some configs.
+- (WIP) cuda acceleration.

 # Install